 In 2017, Minster Grange Care Home implemented Person Centred Software’s digital care planning system.
 Mobile Care Monitoring supports staff to evidence care digitally, save time on documentation compared to paperwork, and spend more time with residents.

 Since implementing digital care planning, 83-bed Minster Grange Care Home has improved fluid input among the people they care for.
 This has decreased residents’ falls, UTIs, courses of antibiotics and hospital admissions.

-“A member of the care team requested that a resident was put on fluid watch as they were concerned that they weren’t drinking enough.
+“A member of the care team requested that a resident was put on fluid watch.
+They were concerned that the resident wasn’t drinking enough.
 The fact that this member of staff, rather than feel frustrated, knew that the system could support us shows just how invaluable the system is.”
 Alison Redhead, Registered Manager, Minster Grange Care Home

-Utilising data to improve staff awareness and fluid intake
+Digital care planning improves staff awareness and fluid intake

-Since June 2017, Minster Grange have improved several of their care processes.
-Falls assessments are now being completed more frequently where residents have fallen multiple times.
-In August there were 8 falls, down from an average of 19 falls a month since February 2017.
-Missed care tasks are at an all-time low, and the accident and incident form completion has improved.
+Under Alison’s direction using digital care planning insights, Minster Grange has improved several of its care processes.
+“We complete falls assessments more frequently where residents have fallen multiple times.
+In August 2017, residents had eight falls, down from an average of 19 falls a month since February 2017.”
+Alison adds, “Since moving from paper records, missed care tasks are at an all-time low.
+The accident and incident form completion has also improved.”